 It is important to use this medication exactly as prescribed by your doctor.
 If you miss a dose, skip the missed dose and continue with your regular dosing schedule.
 Do not apply more gel to make up for a missed application.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from freezing, keep it tightly closed, and keep it out of the reach of children.
-This medication should be used within a period of 12 months after opening for the TactuPump and 3 months after opening for the TactuPump Forte.
+This medication should be used within a period of 6 months after opening for the TactuPump and 3 months after opening for the TactuPump Forte.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.